Forgiving and Forgiven

 "Therefore, if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there in front of the altar.
 First go and be reconciled to your brother; then come and offer your gift.
 Matthew 5:23 (NIV)

 I'm sure you all know what this is.
 (Hold up your offering envelope.)
 It is my offering envelope.
 Every week I bring an offering as a gift to God -- it is a very important part of our worship.
 Most of you have probably brought your offering today too.
-There are many places in the Bible that teach us the importance of presenting an offering to God, but the truth is that God is more interested in what's in our heart than he is in what's in our hand.
+There are many places in the Bible that teach us the importance of presenting an offering to God, but the truth is that God is more interested in what's in our heart than He is in what's in our hand.
+(Show kids the heart.)

-Heavenly Father, we would not think of committing murder, but we sometimes say things in anger that hurt other people.
+Pray: Dear God, sometimes we say things in anger that hurt other people.
 Help us to guard against hateful and hurtful words and forgive us as we ask those we have hurt to forgive us as well.
 In Jesus' name we pray, amen.